mhor992/Active-Collision-Avoidance/README.md

 	#Connect to UR5e using MoveIt!
 		roslaunch ur5e_moveit_config moveit_planning_execution.launch

-	- Using Visual Studio run BodyTrackingPublisher.py and get_current_pos simulatenously
+	- Using Visual Studio run body_tracking_ros_publisher and get_current_position simulatenously
 	- Using the teach pendant move the robot and modify the transform_coords(x,y,z) function to calibrate the camera and robot to match

- 3. Modify the boundary zones
+ 4. Modify the boundary zones
 	- Using get_current_pos and the teach pendant to move the robot, modify the maximum and minimum boundary zones for each x,y,z plane

-# Running the robotic system
+## Running the robotic system
 	# For physical setup
 	Run the following code in a new terminal below roslaunch ur_robot_driver ur5e_bringup.launch robot_ip:=192.168.12.100 \